 Rev 0: Initial version of the document.

 Rev 1: Fixed the name of the trigger frame and delete the resolution overlapped with other resolutions.

+Rev 2: Switched the order of the Sensing Trigger Subtype field for the sensing report and the Sensing Threshold-Based Report Poll

 Interpretation of a Motion to Adopt